 I needed a long mountainous trail run for my training schedule, and Jeff came along to try out some trail running.
-We decided on Mount Israel to knock off a 52 with a View peak and do a little red-lining.
+We decided on Mount Israel to knock off a 52 with a View peak and do a little Tracing White Mountains Trails.
 It was a cloudy day so we had no view, but we saw some bears.
 A cub crossed the street on the drive in, and I spotted another while we were running along Guinea Pond Trail heading toward Sandwich Notch Road.
 In all my years running and hiking in the White Mountains, it was only the second time I’ve seen a bear.

 Parked at Mead Base parking